 “Acting Adjutant General of the Army”

 In September 1945, he boarded the U.S.S.
-Gosper which arrived at San Francisco on October 12.
-There he was treated to improve his health.
-He was discharged on February 23, 1946.
-He returned to Janesville and worked as an engineer for the Chicago, Milwaukee, St. Paul & Pacific Railroad.
-During this time, he had continued to have bouts of malaria.
+Gosper arrived in San Francisco on October 12.
+There he was treated to improve his health and was discharged on February 23, 1946.
+During this time, he continued to have bouts of malaria.

 On September 4, 1947, Alva married Betty Jane Kolbs in Oregon, Illinois.
 He worked for the Chicago, Milwaukee, St. Paul & Minneapolis Railroad as a train engineer and later as a freight engineer.
 He and his wife resided in Idaho and later in Janesville where they raised four children.

 Alva Chapman died of a stroke on August 7, 1976, and was buried in Block 293, Lot 2, Grave 4 at Oak Hill Cemetery in Janesville.